PsyTeachR/data-skills-v2/docs/02-stroop.md

 * In code chunk 4, write and run the below code to load the data files.

 ```r
 dat <- read_csv(file = "experiment_data.csv")
 ppt_info <- read_csv(file = "participant_data.csv")
 ```

 ::: {.info data-latex="Help with errors"}
 In order to load the file successfully, the name of the file needs to be in double quotation marks and it must have the file extension `.csv`.
 If you miss this out, you'll get the error message `...does not exist in current working directory`.
+To fix it, make sure you've spelled the name of the file right and included the file extension.

-Additionally, if you get the message `could not find function "read_csv()"` is means that you have not loaded the <code class='package'>tidyverse</code> - a common error is to write the code but not run it!
+Additionally, if you get the message `could not find function "read_csv()"` it means that you have not loaded the <code class='package'>tidyverse</code> - a common error is to write the code but not run it!
+To fix it, run the code that loads the tidyverse.
+Another reason you might see this message is if you've made a typo in the name of the function, so check that you've spelled `read_csv` exactly right.
 :::

 ## Activity 6: Check your data